fluidjeel/traffic-light-2025/Master_prompt.md

 Trailing Stop-Loss: For the remaining half, the stop is trailed under the low of any subsequent green daily candle.

 Section 5: The Bias-Free Simulators
+(This section is updated to be more precise about the simulator's logic.)

 The simulator_* scripts are the realistic, actionable versions of the benchmarks.
 Their sole purpose is to replicate the benchmark logic without lookahead bias.

-simulator_daily_hybrid.py: At the end of Day T-1, it performs the entire setup identification and filtering process of the daily benchmark using only data available at that time.
-If a stock passes, it is added to a watchlist for Day T, where it is monitored intraday for a price breakout.
+simulator_daily_hybrid.py: This is the primary realistic simulator for the daily strategy.
+At the end of Day T-1, it identifies the complete setup pattern.
+It then immediately applies the benchmark's End-of-Day filters (Market Regime, Volume, and RS) using only the data available at the close of Day T-1.
+If a stock passes all checks, it is added to a watchlist for Day T, where it is monitored for an intraday price breakout confirmed by real-time conviction filters.

-simulator_htf_scout_sniper.py: This uses the "Scout and Sniper" architecture.
+simulator_htf_scout_sniper.py: (No changes needed for this description, it remains accurate.)
+This uses the "Scout and Sniper" architecture.
 The Scout runs at the end of Day T to find weekly patterns that have already confirmed a breakout on the completed daily chart of Day T. The Sniper then operates on Day T+1, looking only for intraday conviction signals (not a price breakout).